sundeepbassi/The-Wellbeing-Retreat/README.md

 There will be a lesson on how to do one of the techniques.

-There will be an image to compliment that technique.

-There will be a video on how to do the technique.

  **The Meditation Section**

-What is Meditation?

-Where did it originate
+What is Meditation? /Where did it originate

 What are the techniques?